 How to Use Dry Shampoo

 To apply, I like to use a makeup brush.
-I simply load the makeup brush with some of the powder, tapping it back in the container to remove any excess powder.
-Then, I brush it on my roots.
-I start around my forehead hairline and make sure to get where I part my hair.
+Simply load the makeup brush with some of the powder, tapping it back in the container to remove any excess powder.
+Then, brush it on your roots.
+Start around your forehead hairline and make sure to get where you part your hair.

 A little powder goes a long way.
 Remember that you can add more as needed, but it is difficult to brush out if you add too much powder.

-Once you've brushed on the dry shampoo powder, let it sit for 2-3 minutes.
+Once you’ve brushed on your DIY dry shampoo, let it sit for a couple minutes.
 This will give the ingredients time to absorb the oil from your scalp and roots.
-Then, all you have to do is brush your hair as usual.
+Then, all you have to do is brush your hair as usual or use your fingers to gently massage the powder into your scalp.
 This will spread the powder throughout your hair so that it is no longer visible.

 More DIY Recipes